taverntesting/taverntesting.github.io/_site/index.md

 ...and you're off!
 To see how it works in more detail take a look at the [examples page](/examples) or check out the [full documentation](/documentation).

-## Why not Postman, Insomnia or pyresttest?
+## Why not Postman, Insomnia or pyresttest etc?

 Tavern is a focused tool which does one thing well: automated testing of RESTful APIs.